 Escrow accounts what are they and are they necessary?
 I like to think of an escrow account as a checking account opened up in your name that only will pay your property taxes and insurance for you when they are due.
 The reason I say checking account is the money in your escrow account is ”your money” Lenders have Escrow Account Mortgage Guidelines And Requirements.
 Each month you will budget 1/12 of the total needed to cover your property taxes and homeowner’s insurance premium.
 This is one way for the lender to make sure you will not default on your property taxes.

 How Does Mortgage Escrow Works

-- Having an escrow account is an EASY way to make sure your important housing bills are paid on time
+Let’s be honest majority of Americans keep insurance on the property.
+Having an escrow account is an EASY way to make sure your important housing bills are paid on time.

 Negatives With Escrow Account Mortgage Guidelines

 I recently had an old client of mine call me and tell him the nightmare about his escrow account.
 The ending of the story worked out, but this is an example of when escrow accounts can go bad.
 For purposes of this blog, I will change the client’s name to Brian.
 Brian moved to Kane County, Illinois Brian bought his house in May of 2017 for $420,000 and put down 5% or $21,000.
 He took the loan out for $399,000.
 When he bought the house in May 2017, the county had his property taxes assessed at a value of $650,000 and an annual premium of $16,400!
 That means his lender had to hold $1366.67 per month just for property taxes.